God Hand: Reception

-Sean McCabe of 411Mania gave the game a score of 9.6 out of 10, stating: "I have to say ordinarily I’d try to balance out my opinion on a game.
-But with all the negativity this game has garnered from others, I’ll just say what I feel.
+Sean McCabe of 411Mania gave the game a score of 9.6 out of 10, stating: "I have to say ordinarily I'd try to balance out my opinion on a game.
+But with all the negativity this game has garnered from others, I'll just say what I feel.
 This is the best game of its kind in 15 years and one of the best games of the 128-bit generation, a genuine masterpiece.
 It is not for everybody, probably far from that, but I really enjoyed this game and want to make that crystal clear."
-However, "D.W." of the same site gave it 5.5 out of 10, stating, "It’s a shame that this had to be Clover’s last title, but if God Hand was the best they could do, I can certainly see why they’re not around anymore."
+However, "D.W." of the same site gave it 5.5 out of 10, stating, "It's a shame that this had to be Clover's last title, but if God Hand was the best they could do, I can certainly see why they're not around anymore."
 The Sydney Morning Herald gave the game three-and-a-half stars out of five, exclaiming, "Like a bizarre mixture of WWE Smackdown and Benny Hill, God Hand is one of the quirkiest, silliest and funniest games to come along in some time."
 However, Maxim gave it three stars out of five, saying that it "may lack polish and production values, but like a trailer-park hooker, it still manages to be lovable trash."
 The A.V.
 Club gave the game a C+ and stated, "Playing this flawed, oddball offering is like flushing your neurotransmitters with Red Bull—painful, mind-expanding, and occasionally laughter-inducing."

 Despite IGN giving God Hand a score of 3 out of 10 during its original release, the website ranked the game at #100 for their "Top 100 PlayStation 2 Games" list in 2010.
 Independent PlayStation Magazine listed God Hand among the "11 PS2 Games You Need to Play (But Haven't)".
-God Hand was a nominee for "Best Fighting Game" at the 2006 Spike Video Game Awards.
+God Hand was a nominee for "Best Fighting Game" at the 2006 Spike Video Game Awards, but lost to Mortal Kombat: Armageddon.
 Rab Florence of the Scottish television series VideoGaiden claimed God Hand to be one of the best games ever made.
 The presenter summarized his review by stating, "What an epitaph for Clover Studio: We made one of the best games of all time and it was just a game about punching people".